 “Whether they believe in the principle of tithing or not, few Americans give away that much money.”

 I would like to point out that greed is not biased to non-tithers.
-I’ve heard many a times that Tithing is an antidote for greed.
-The reason why tithing does not over come greed is because tithing is not the master of greed.
+I’ve heard many times that Tithing is an antidote for greed.
+The reason why tithing does not overcome greed is that tithing is not the master of greed.
 A pure heart, that is undefiled and led by the Spirit of God is the master of greed.
 Tithing has no power over sin, but the Spirit does.
 This is confirmed because although Israel had tithing completely spelled out for them, they still had to overcome their greedy hearts.
 Also regardless of whether our giving is plainly spelled out for us through tithing or is an unpredictable factor through spirit-led giving, we still have to listen and obey.
-In other words, just because how much we should give is written in black and white compared to Spirit led giving, which is not; we still have to put down our selfishness and obey one or the other.
+In other words, just because how much we should give is written in black and white compared to Spirit-led giving, which is not; we still have to put down our selfishness and obey one or the other.

 “Strangely, tithing is a Jewish practice, not a Christian principle espoused in the New Testament.
 The idea of a tithe – which literally means one-tenth or the tenth part – originated as the tax that Israelites paid from the produce of the land to support the priestly tribe (the Levites), to fund Jewish religious festivals, and to help the poor.
 The ministry of Jesus Christ, however, brought an end to adherence to many of the ceremonial codes that were fundamental to the Jewish faith.
 Tithing was such a casualty.
 Since the first-century, Christians have believed in generous giving, but have not been under any obligation to contribute a specific percentage of their income.”

 Many people are blinded to the point where they view tithing as a “principle” not a “practice”.
 George Barna said it right, “tithing is a Jewish practice, not a Christian principle”.
 There are 2 practices that come to mind when thinking about the Church.
 One, Baptism, and Two, the Lord’s Supper.
 Tithing is not one of them, nor is it a principle.
 I’ve said this so many times- tithing is a standard, not a principle.
-In the old testament we see Abraham as the first person recorded to tithe.
+In the old testament, we see Abraham as the first person recorded to tithe.
 But we are not commanded to follow Abraham’s actions, we are commanded to follow his faith.

 Barna also mentions the 3 functions of the tithe.
 Support the Levites, fund Jewish religious festivals, and to help the poor.
-At this point i see the Church doing a good job of fulfilling one out of three of those tasks.
+At this point I see the Church doing a good job of fulfilling one out of three of those tasks.
 That’s if you want to equate support of the levites with support of those who are ministering.
-If we were busy trying to build God’s kingdom instead of our own kingdom, i think we would be doing a much better job with fulfilling the other functions of the tithe (not that i want the tithe and all it’s purposes incorporated into the Church).
+If we were busy trying to build God’s kingdom instead of our own kingdom, I think we would be doing a much better job with fulfilling the other functions of the tithe (not that I want the tithe and all its purposes incorporated into the Church).
 Just hypothetically speaking.